 Solar Panel Grants for Small Businesses

 The USDA is offering solar panel grants and loans through the REAP program for those interested in going solar with their farm or small business.
-With REAP, making the switch to solar is easier and costs you less.
-Here’s how.
+With REAP, making the switch to solar is easier and costs your business less.
+Here’s how:

 What is the USDA REAP Grant Program?

 REAP is short for Rural Energy for America Program, which is a USDA government incentive designed for small, rural businesses, and farmers.
 This includes large or small farming or ranching operations, and small businesses in rural areas.

 REAP provides solar panel grant funding for up to 25% for your new solar installation.
 The loan guarantees can cover up to 75% of the solar project cost.

 Funding from the REAP Solar Grants and Loans

 These grants and loans are awarded on a competitive basis.

 - Grants and loans to fund installation of Solar Renewable Energy systems: 2,500 minimum to $500,000 maximum

 - Grants and loans to fund Energy Efficiency improvements: Rebate amount $1,500 minimum to $250,000 maximum

 The cost of installing solar is at an all-time low and prices are falling each year.
 If you combine a REAP grant with the 30% tax credit and other state incentives, you can significantly decrease the costs of going solar!